John Cho: Personal life

-Cho has indicated he has found freedom in being Harold in the Harold and Kumar films because the stoner character goes against the grain of Asian Americans onscreen.
-He has said he has experienced racism throughout his career in Hollywood and that he tries to take roles that do not perpetuate Asian stereotypes.
-When asked to do an Asian accent for Big Fat Liar, Cho refused.
-"I don't want to do this role in a kid's comedy, with an accent, because I don't want young people laughing at an accent inadvertently", he wrote.
-In a 2015 tweet he said, "Stop turning Asian roles white.
+Cho has said he found freedom in portraying Harold in the Harold and Kumar films because the stoner character goes against the grain of Asian Americans on screen.
+He has said he has experienced racism during his career in Hollywood and that he tries to take roles that do not perpetuate Asian stereotypes.
+Cho said he refused a request to do an Asian accent for Big Fat Liar, writing, "I don't want to do this role in a kid's comedy, with an accent, because I don't want young people laughing at an accent inadvertently".
+In a 2015 tweet, he said, "Stop turning Asian roles white.
 It's bullshit and we all know it."
-On being the first Asian to play a romantic lead on a U.S. romantic comedy television series, he described his casting in Selfie as being "revolutionary" and a "personal revolution" for him because of its uniqueness in Hollywood.
-"Asians narratively in shows are insignificant.
+He described his casting in Selfie, which made him the first Asian to play a romantic lead on a U.S. romantic comedy television series, as being "revolutionary" and a "personal revolution".
+He said, "Asians narratively in shows are insignificant.
 They're the cop, or waitress, or whatever it is.
 You see them in the background.
-So to be in this position ... is bit of a landmark", he has said on the inability of Asians getting offered such roles.
+So to be in this position...is bit of a landmark".

-In 2016, Cho was the face of the "#StarringJohnCho" social movement and hashtag campaign, created by William Yu, wherein Cho is Photoshopped onto existing movie posters as the male lead.
-The purpose of the project was to call attention to the lack of opportunities for Asian American actors in Hollywood.
+In 2016, Cho was the face of the "#StarringJohnCho" social movement and hashtag campaign, a bid to call attention to the lack of opportunities for Asian American actors in Hollywood.
+Created by William Yu, it Photoshopped Cho's face onto existing movie posters as the male lead.
+This created a domino effect: it inspired director Jon M. Chu to create the film adaptation of Crazy Rich Asians and that film's success inspired Ke Huy Quan to return to acting in Everything Everywhere All at Once.

 Cho supported the 2012 re-election campaign of Democratic U.S. President Barack Obama.
+He supported the Democratic nominee Joe Biden in the 2020 U.S. presidential election.
+Cho also supported the 2024 election campaign of Democratic presidential candidate Kamala Harris.